 3. Carefully remove bio-waste and dispose of it appropriately

-The next step is to remove the bio-hazard from the room and disposing of it in the hospital’s designated area for such waste.
+The next step is to remove the biohazard from the room and dispose of it in the hospital’s designated area for such waste.
 Biohazards cannot be disposed of as ordinary waste as they are infectious waste.

 4. Remove contaminated linen and get them laundered

-Once you have gotten rid of the biowaste, the next step is to remove all the soiled linens in the room and ensuring they are cleaned appropriately.
+Once you have gotten rid of the bio waste, the next step is to remove all the soiled linens in the room and ensure they are cleaned appropriately.

 5. Perform dusting

 Dusting the isolation room is vital one can perform a high dusting using a microfiber dusting wand.
-This process should include cleaning the vents, high ledges, light fibers, and sprinkler heads
+This process should include cleaning the vents, high ledges, light fibres, and sprinkler heads